jeanmattique/local/Trinity-FAQ.md

 <a name="ques_computing_grid"></a>
 ##How can I run this in parallel on a computing grid?

 The initial Inchworm and Chrysalis steps currently need to be run on a single server, however parts of Chrysalis and all of Butterfly can be run as naive parallel processes on a computing grid.
 Both SGE and LSF are currently supported.
-Configuring Trinity for leveraging these grid-computing platforms is described link:index.html#Computing_Grid[here].
+Configuring Trinity for leveraging these grid-computing platforms is described [here](Installing-Trinity#grid_conf.

 <a name="ques_reads_in_assembly"></a>